Royce Lewis Player Props: Twins vs. Guardians

 - Lewis hit .300 with four doubles, two home runs and a walk.

-- In nine of 12 games last season (75.0%) Lewis got at least one hit, and in three of those contests (25.0%) he picked up two or more.
+- Lewis had a hit in nine of 12 games last season, with multiple hits in three of those games.

-- Logging a plate appearance in 12 games a season ago, he hit two homers.
+- Registering a plate appearance in 12 games a season ago, he hit two long balls.

-- Lewis drove in a run in two of 12 games last year, with multiple RBIs once.
+- Lewis drove in a run in two of 12 games last season, with multiple RBIs once.

-- In three of 12 games last season (25.0%), he crossed home plate safely, including two games with multiple runs.
+- He crossed home plate safely in three of 12 games last year (25.0%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.